 For a Client Bridge path, policy enforcement for clients is handled at the Client Bridged AP, including any adjustments to topology assignment (VLAN Tagging).
 The infrastructure AP operates purely as a transparent bridge for the traffic that is received from the Client Bridge AP.
 The same applies to management network access.
 If the infrastructure is configured to require management traffic on a specific VLAN, and is tagged by the infrastructure AP, the same configuration needs to be applied to each Client Bridge AP, ensuring that the VLAN tags match the infrastructure requirement.
 It behaves essentially as if the Client Bridge access point was directly connected to the same infrastructure switch port as the infrastructure AP that provides the path for wireless connectivity.

-Configure Client Bridge on Extreme Campus Controller on page 159
+Configure Client Bridge on page 178

-Configure Client Bridge on Extreme Campus Controller
+Configure Client Bridge

 Use a Client Bridge to extend a wired LAN using a wireless infrastructure.
 To configure a Client Bridge to work with Extreme Campus Controller take the following steps: